IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 !!!
     2 ​With all humility, meekness, and patience, bearing with one another in love,   ​3 be eager to **keep the unity** of the Spirit in **the bond of peace**.
 4 ​There is one body and one Spirit, even as you were called in one hope of your calling,   5 ​one Lord, one faith, **one baptism**,   6 ​one God and Father of all, who is above all, and through all, and in you all.

-    - Ephesians 4:2-6 MEV
+    - Ephesians 4:2-6

 !!!
-    20 ​“I do not pray for these alone, but also for those who will believe in Me through their word,   21 ​that **they may all be one**, as You, Father, are in Me, and I in You.
+    20 ​"I do not pray for these alone, but also for those who will believe in Me through their word,   21 ​that **they may all be one**, as You, Father, are in Me, and I in You.
 May **they also be one in Us**, that the world may believe that You have sent Me.
 22 ​I have given them the glory which You gave Me, that **they may be one** even as We are one:   23 ​I in them and You in Me, that **they may be perfect in unity**, and that the world may know that You have sent Me, and have loved them as You have loved Me.

-    - John 17:20-23 MEV
+    - John 17:20-23

 ## No State of Limbo between Belief and Baptism